 - The Lions, Browns, Jags, and Texans have still never made the Super Bowl.

 - The NFC won 13 in a row from 1985 (Bears) until 1997 (Packers).

 - The Bills made the Super Bowl four consecutive years, losing each time.

 - The highest scoring game was 75 total points in 1995 between the 49ers and Chargers.

 - The lowest scoring game was only 16 points in 2019 when the Pats beat the Rams.

 - The closest ever was a one-point win for the Giants over the Bills in 1993 (the Scott Norwood game).

 - In 1990 the 49ers beat the Broncos by 45 for the largest win ever.

 So, there you have it, your complete breakdown for the big game.
-I’m saying the Eagles, as they have the best offensive and defensive lines.
-But Mahomes and Chiefs are awesome, and it’ll likely be a great game.
-In the end, I just hope the refs don’t ruin it with bad calls all against one team like they did in the AFC Championship.
-Make it an even game for both teams, Zebras!
+I’m saying the 49ers, as they have the better offensive and defensive lines.
+But Mahomes, Swift and Kelce, and the Chiefs are awesome, and it’ll likely be a great game.
+In the end, I just hope the refs aren’t the story like they have been so many times in big games!

 Past performance is not an indication or guarantee of future results.